 “My research shows that the molecules which made up microbes that lived long ago remain well preserved under extremely dry, Mars-like conditions in the Atacama Desert here on Earth,” said Wilhelm, a researcher at NASA’s Ames Research Center in California’s Silicon Valley, and a member of the NASA Astrobiology Institute (NAI) team at SETI.

 Wilhelm recently published a paper that is among the first to characterize the high-quality preservation of molecular fossils in extremely dry deserts, and has implications for what we might expect to find preserved on Mars, which has been a desert for billions of years.

 Other project collaborators included Niki Parenteau, Linda Jahnke and Alfonso Davila from Ames; Jennifer Eigenbrode from NASA’s Goddard Space Flight Center; Roger Summons, Xiao-lei Lie and Shane O’Reilly from the Massachusetts Institute of Technology (MIT), Cambridge, Massachusetts; Amy Williams from Towson University (Baltimore, Maryland); Brian Stamos from the University of Texas-Arlington; and James Wray from the Georgia Institute of Technology (Atlanta, Georgia).

 The paper is available in the journal of Organic Geochemistry.
-Research was supported in part by the National Science Foundation, the NASA Astrobiology Institute (NAI), a NAI Early Career Collaboration Award, and NASA Exobiology.
+Research was supported in part by the National Science Foundation, the NAI, a NASA Astrobiology Early Career Collaboration Award, and NASA Exobiology.